 Veterans with Hearing Loss: In addition to our local chapter meetings, please visit here to join the HLAA Veterans Across America Virtual Chapter.
 The mission of the Chapter is to provide education, be an advocate for veterans with hearing loss, and to provide a support system to help them to return and adjust to civilian life.
 “If you are a military veteran with hearing loss or a caregiver of a veteran, we welcome you.”

-Did you miss our meeting about your right to accessibility (for effective communications) in public spaces?
+Did you miss our meeting about your right to accessibility (for effective communications) in spaces of public accommodation?
 Pamela Guerrier, Director of Palm Beach County’s Office of Equal Opportunity spoke about Palm Beach County’s Office of Equal Opportunity and how the staff help people with hearing loss in places of public accommodation and on the job.
 Read more>

 If you are interested in presenting to our chapter members please send your idea(s) and contact information to email@example.com.